MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P6-Gameplay-Scene/content.md

 Remember the first game object you made?
 You will be adding the animated *Bear.sks* to the scene.
 SpriteKit lets you reference **.sks** files in other **.sks** files using a *SKReferenceNode*.
 This is a **super powerful** feature, and you will make extensive use of it.

 > [action]
-> Open *GameScene.sks* and drag the *Bear.sks* from the *Project Navigator* scene and place it ontop of the ground near the bottom-left.
+> Open *GameScene.sks* and drag the *Bear.sks* from the *Project Navigator* scene and place it on top of the ground near the bottom-left.
 > You will most likely need to do a quick *Save* of the *GameScene* to have the bear sprite show up in the *SKReferenceNode*.

 You should have something that hopefully looks a lot like this: